-Field Description Console The name of the console configuration which should be used when code Configuration generating Output directory Path to a directory where all output will be written by default.
+Field Description The name of the console configuration which should be used when code generating Output directory Path to a directory where all output will be written by default.
 Be aware that existing files will be overwritten, so be sure to specify the correct directory.
 Reverse engineer from JDBC Connection If enabled, the tools will reverse engineer the database available via the connection information in the selected Hibernate Console Configuration and generate code based on the database schema.
 If not enabled, the code generation will just be based on the mappings already specified in the Hibernate Console configuration.
 Package The package name here is used as the default package name for any entities found when reverse engineering reveng.xml Path to a reveng.xml file.
 A reveng.xml file allows you to control certain aspects of the reverse engineering. e.g. how jdbc types are mapped to hibernate types and especially important which tables are included/excluded from the process.
 Clicking "setup" allows you to select an existing reveng.xml file or create a new one.
-See more details about the reveng.xml file in Chapter 6, Controlling reverse engineering .
-If reveng.xml does not provide enough customization you can provide your own implementation of an ReverseEngineeringStrategy.
+See more details about the reveng.xml file in Chapter 5, Controlling reverse engineering . reveng. strategy If reveng.xml does not provide enough customization you can provide your own implementation of an ReverseEngineeringStrategy.
 The class needs to be in the classpath of the Console Configuration, otherwise you will get class not found exceptions.
-See Section 6.3, "Custom strategy" for details and an example of a custom strategy.
-A table that has a multi-colum primary key a <composite-id> mapping will always be created.
+See Section 5.3, "Custom strategy" for details and an example of a custom strategy.
+Generate basic typed composite ids A table that has a multi-colum primary key a <composite-id> mapping will always be created.
 If this option is enabled and there are matching foreign-keys each key column is still considered a 'basic' scalar (string, long, etc.) instead of a reference to an entity.
 If you disable this option a <key-many-to-one> instead.
 Note: a <many-to-one> property is still created, but is simply marked as non-updatable and non-insertable.</many-to-one></key-many-to-one></composite-id> Detect optimistic lock columns Automatically detect optimistic lock columns.
 Controllable via reveng. strategy; the current default is to use columns named VERSION or TIMESTAMP.
 Detect many-to-many tables Automatically detect many-to-many tables.
 Controllable via reveng. strategy.
-Use custom If enabled, the Template directory will be searched first when looking templates up the templates, allowing you to redefine how the individual templates process the hibernate mapping model.
+Use custom templates If enabled, the Template directory will be searched first when looking up the templates, allowing you to redefine how the individual templates process the hibernate mapping model.
+Template directory A path to a directory with custom templates

-4.5.2.
+3.5.2.
 Exporters